Nix07/Nix07.github.io/_news/neurips_2024.md

 inline: True
 ---

-Reviewing papers for NeurIPS 2024.
+Reviewing for NeurIPS 2024 (main conference and workshop proposals).